 its secretary.
 In each of these three relations the two have to respect each other in a different way.
 Without respect or recognition no social relationship can endure.
 Together these relationships determine a social order.
 Mutual respect is the foundation

 of a free society.
 In particular a free society can only exist if the various communities respect each other's

 responsibility, in a normative way.

-members.
+identity of its members.
 A club remains in existence long after its first members have withdrawn or died.
 On the other hand no association can exist without members.
 It can only act as a subject if it is represented by some authorized person.
-This authorization again rests
+This authorization

-on recognition.
+again rests on recognition.
 Nobody is able to act with authority within an association if they do not have the respect of its members.
 Without mutual respect the community collapses.
-For the external functioning, too, it is necessary that somebody be identified and
+For the external functioning, too, it is necessary that somebody be

 The many-sided possibilities of a person